Customer Journey Management

 The entire team has a deep understanding of how customers experience their journeys and what they need next.

 CX Managers, Marketers, and UX researchers interview customers before journey mapping takes place.
 Insights get validated and structured into the journey using personas.
-These teams know how to take other stakeholders on the journey, too.
-In the absence of standardized formats for personas and journeys, this is kind of hard to do.
-Because finding insights, pains, and gains and creating visual journeys and need-based personas is second nature to your experts having an insight capturing system in place accelerates every project they do.
+They are able to In the absence of standardized formats for personas and journeys, this is hard to do.

 Everyone in the organization understands what the customer experience is like and there is a standard process for working with journeys.